philipjpark/yoree/README.md

-YOREE is a comprehensive DeFi strategy platform that combines artificial intelligence with blockchain technology to provide users the power to:
+Yoree is a comprehensive DeFi strategy platform that combines artificial intelligence with blockchain technology to provide users the power to:
-1. Abstract the core components of building a trading strategy through dropdowns, tl:drs, and visuals
+1. Abstract the core components of building a trading strategy through dropdowns, tl:drs, and visuals.
 2. Access an easy UI that pipelines substrings that concatenate into a system prompt and is fed into an agentic auditing framework that is preprocessed for trading crypto.
 3. Allows users to craft, personify, testnet, succeed, market, and then sell their strategies for capital and/or YOREE tokens.